ilarsf/ukb_data_explorations/TUTORIAL.md

 ### Step 3: Find Relevant Data Fields and Extract Data

-The final step focuses on identifying relevant ICD10 and ICD9 fields and extracting the necessary data for analysis.
-It involves checking for available data, extracting specific codes, harmonizing them, and preparing the final dataset.
+The final step focuses on extracting relevant ICD10 and ICD9 data for analysis.
+It involves extracting ICD9 and ICD10 codes, harmonizing them, and preparing the final dataset.

 #### Detailed Script Actions

-1. **Load Field Data**: Load all fields from available data baskets to identify which contain the required ICD10 and ICD9 codes.
-2. **Check and Print Available ICD Data**: Filter out fields that contain ICD10 and ICD9 codes and print them to ensure correctness.
-3. **Extract Data**: Specify fields for ICD10 and ICD9, extract them along with the date of the first diagnosis, and ensure data integrity by matching instances and baskets.
+1. **Extract Data**: Specify fields for ICD10 and ICD9, extract them along with the date of the first diagnosis, and ensure data integrity by matching instances and baskets.
-4. **Harmonize Codes**: Clean and standardize the ICD codes using predefined harmonization functions.
+2. **Harmonize Codes**: Clean and standardize the ICD codes using predefined harmonization functions.
-5. **Merge and Rename Data**: Combine ICD10 and ICD9 data into a single dataset and rename columns for better readability.
+3. **Merge and Rename Data**: Combine ICD10 and ICD9 data into a single dataset and rename columns for better readability.
-6. **Save Final Data**: Save the harmonized and merged data to a file, ensuring it is ready for further analysis or reporting.
+4. **Save Final Data**: Save the harmonized and merged data to a file, ensuring it is ready for further analysis or reporting.

 #### Script Explanation